- by Dianna Lopez

 The Convair B-36 was conceived in 1941, just as the U.S. was preparing for and entering the second World War.
 Dubbed “The Peacemaker”, the huge strategic bomber had the longest wingspan of any combat plane built and was the largest mass produced piston-engined plane.
 Although it was capable of intercontinental flight and delivering nuclear weapons, it was never used in combat.
 Very few remain today, including one, 42-13571, which was added to the Walter Soplata Collection in August 1972.
 Read about the legacy of the Peacemaker and the late Walter Soplata, and how MotoArt owner Dave Hall will preserve the memory of both.
-Want the B-36 Peacemaker for your own collection?
-Get one here.
+Get your B-36 Peacemaker PlaneTags here.

 YB-36 while sitting outside at the old USAF museum in Dayton, transferred from some old slides, courtesy of Jeff Mills.
 Used with permission.